yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 Now we get out of 225 series to 94, and if we further restrict the Abundance.Score to 100, we end up with 33 series, where computing any combination is much easier.

-**How the series are actually selected?** We are computing scores for the individual parameters, described below, for each combination of series (of the size of number_of_combinations) and them summing them together, computing a summary score.
+**How the series are actually selected?** We are computing scores for the individual parameters, described below, for each series within the combination and them summing them together, computing a summary score.
 This way, we can then sort the series from the highest summary score to lowest and return the highest scoring ones.
+Of note, summary score characterizes a particular *combination* of series, meaning all series within the combination will have the same summary score.

 Computing scores is not always that straightforward - in case of Abundance or Series.Length, where the higher value the better, we can simply consider summing up the original values.
 However, in case of Peak.Score and Peak.Distance.Proximity, it gets more complicated.
 Peak.Score we want as low as possible, therefore we compute (and do the sum of) inverted values (meaning 1/ Peak.Score).
 Similarly, we want the Peak.Distance.Proximity as close to 1 as possible, therefore we compute the difference (peak.distance - 1) and then we sum up the inverted values.